-1. Ring - type clasp
+1. Ring-type clasp:

-- Ring clasp, which encircles nearly all of a tooth from its point of origin. - The clasp should never be used as an unsupported ring, because if it is free to open and close as a ring, it cannot provide either reciprocation or stabilization.
-Instead the ring-type clasp should always be used with a supporting strut on the nonretentive side, with or without an auxiliary occlusal rest on the opposite marginal ridge.
+- Ring clasp, which encircles nearly all of a tooth from its point of origin. - Usually used with mesially and lingually tilted mandibular molars or the undercut is on the same side as the rest seat (i.e. adjacent to edentulous span). - The clasp should never be used as an unsupported ring because if it is free to open and close as a ring, it cannot provide either reciprocation or stabilization.
+Instead, the ring-type clasp should always be used with a supporting strut on the nonretentive side, with or without an auxiliary occlusal rest on the opposite marginal ridge.
 The advantage of an auxiliary rest is that further movement of a mesially inclined tooth is prevented by the presence of a distal rest.
-In any event the supporting strut should be regarded as being a minor connector from which the flexible retentive arm originates. - Reciprocation comes from the rigid portion of the clasp lying between the supporting strut and the principal occlusal rest. - The ring-type clasp should be used on protected abutments whenever possible, because it covers such a large area of tooth surface.
+In any event, the supporting strut should be regarded as being a minor connector from which the flexible retentive arm originates. - Reciprocation comes from the rigid portion of the clasp lying between the supporting strut and the principal occlusal rest. - The ring-type clasp should be used on protected abutments whenever possible because it covers such a large area of the tooth surface.

-- a.
-It is used when a proximal undercut cannot be approached by other means.
-For example, when a mesiolingual undercut on a lower molar abutment (isolated lower molar such as in Class II modification one) cannot be approached directly because of its proximity to the occlusal rest area and cannot be approached with a bar clasp arm because of lingual inclination of the tooth. - b.
-It may be used in reverse on an abutment located anterior to a tooth-bounded edentulous space when a distobuccal or distolingual undercut cannot be approached directly from the occlusal rest area and/or tissue undercuts prevent its approach from a gingival direction with a bar clasp arm.
+• It is used when a proximal undercut cannot be approached by other means.
+For example, when a mesiolingual undercut on a lower molar abutment (isolated lower molar such as in Class II modification one) cannot be approached directly because of its proximity to the occlusal rest area and cannot be approached with a bar clasp arm because of lingual inclination of the tooth.

+• It may be used in reverse on an abutment located anterior to a tooth-bounded edentulous space when a distobuccal or distolingual undercut cannot be approached directly from the occlusal rest area and/or tissue undercuts prevent its approach from a gingival direction with a bar clasp arm.